 What is ResNet?

-This model was immensely successful, as can be ascertained from the fact that its ensemble won the top position at the ILSVRC 2015 classification competition with an error of only 3.57%.
-Additionally, it also came first in the ImageNet detection, ImageNet localization, COCO detection, and COCO segmentation in the ILSVRC & COCO competitions of 2015.
+This model was immensely successful, as can be ascertained from the fact that its ensemble won the top position at the ILSVRC 2015 classification competition with a training error of only 3.57%.
+Additionally, it also came first in ImageNet detection, ImageNet dataset localization, COCO detection, and COCO segmentation in the ILSVRC & COCO in 2015 competitions.

 The Importance Of ResNet in Computer Vision